carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 design of Twarc.
 Twarc is also traceable, so people can see a log of how and when the data was collected.

-In the v2 redesign, Twarc was also designed to be easily part of a pipline of commands.
+In the v2 redesign, Twarc was also designed to be easily part of a pipeline of commands.
 Users can connect their data collecting to other pieces of their software that expect to get tweets as inputs.
 When you install Twarc, you will get two clients, twarc & twarc2.
 Twarc was designed with the v1 Twitter API in